JamesTheGiblet/wheelie/docs/sensors/VL53L0X_GY_VL53L0XV2_GUIDE.md

 SDA                   →  GPIO 26 (I2C Data)
 ```

+*Note: SDA = GPIO 26, SCL = GPIO 27.
+These lines are shared with the MPU6050 IMU on the same I2C bus.
+Always power the sensor from 3.3V for ESP32 compatibility.*

 ## Wiring & Integration

 ### I2C Bus Sharing

-The VL53L0X shares the I2C bus with your MPU6050 IMU:
+The VL53L0X shares the I2C bus with the MPU6050 IMU:

 ```txt
 ESP32 I2C Bus: